 1. The Aesthetic Customer Experience:

-👉 The aesthetic customer experience is all about understanding your customers and showing them you know them through the story your brand tells.
+👉 It is all about understanding your customers and showing them you know them through the story your brand tells.

 It’s about building online pages that help consumers understand what they’re getting and how it will affect their lives.

-It’s anticipating what the cool kids will be wearing or using and how products intersect with pop culture, social sets and world events.
+It’s also anticipating what the cool kids will buy and how products intersect with pop culture, social sets and world events.

 This is the science.
 This is where data and technology come in most prominently.